eduvpn/apple/README.md

 ## Versioning

 The build proces takes the number of commits on the current branch as the build number with `git rev-list HEAD --count`.
-The version string is taken from the repository with `git describe --tags --always --abbrev=0`.
+The version string is configured in [AppVersion.xcconfig](EduVPN/Config/AppVersion.xcconfig).

 The exact behavior is defined in the script [set_build_number.sh](Scripts/set_build_number.sh).

-If you want to create a new version of the app, make sure to create a tag of the format `vX.Y.Z`.
-For example: `v2.0.1` or `v3.5.1`.

 ## Dependencies